 5.65 Walls must be constructed with suitable bricks for the locality.
+In this regard, there will be a presumption to maintain or reinstate the original design and materials of boundaries.
 They must be articulated with piers at suitable centres and capped with traditionally detailed copings.
 Major lengths of enclosing walls may require a plinth in order to give them visual substance.
 The colour, material and type of new brickwork in new walls should match the originals and neighbouring properties where appropriate.
 They should not be mixed on brick walls, particularly those having prominent locations adjacent to the highway.